johnmatthiggins/commit-date-changer/README.md

 your professor you're not a lazy student!
 Well look no further.
 This is the tool for you!

-With the Git Commit Date Changer, you can make it look like you were actually working on your school when you were actually watching hanging out with your friends.
+With the Git Commit Date Changer, you can make it look like you were actually working on your school when you were actually playing [vimgolf](https://www.vimgolf.com/).

 ## Command Line Usage
 ```